OutSystems/docs-product/src/ref/ui-patterns/web/fieldset.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Fieldset UI Pattern.
+summary: Learn how to customize the Fieldset UI Pattern in Traditional Web Apps using custom CSS in OutSystems 11 (O11).
 locale: en-us
 guid: 6a58d000-dd26-489f-ae56-94a4ad3dd6a2
 app_type: traditional web apps